Constantin1489/trrc/README.md

 So for example, (IFS is a tab character as a default.): `linux::http linux::network`

 ```
-pourc '[linux] port 80	HTTP's port	linux::http linux::network'
+trrc '[linux] port 80	HTTP's port	linux::http linux::network'
 ```
-Ankiadderall will interpret`linux::http linux::network` as a list which is `['linux::http', 'linux::network']`
+TRRC will interpret`linux::http linux::network` as a list which is `['linux::http', 'linux::network']`

 ### How to add a new line?